Enjoy a Cultural African Village Stay during your Safari in Uganda

 Experience the Real Africa with an African Village Stay in Uganda

 An African Village Stay is a Cultural Experience like no other.
-It immerses you in African Life and Ugandan Culture, and it does not happen on a typical Primate Wildlife Safari, dipping your toes into traditional African culture.
+Immerse yourself in Authentic African Life and Ugandan Culture.

 Experience the Real Africa with an African Village Stay in Uganda